-So, we all know how awesome Power Apps is, however, Microsoft Flow is equally as awesome and can be used on its on for data applications.
+So, we all know how awesome Power Apps is, however, Power Automate is equally as awesome and can be used on its on for data applications.
 This blog post is the first of a small series and aims at creating a custom connector for the NHL™ (because I’m starting to become a big fan!) and allowing a user to pass a team or player name and return detailed information to the user, mimicking a stand-alone data retrieval application.

 Why is this useful?
 Well firstly, this aims to show the capabilities of Flow and that it should not simply be viewed as a ‘connector’ between third party and Microsoft applications, it’s so much more.
 There is also the business case of passing information easily, as previously blogged about as an example of test results.
-Data can be displayed to a user easily via email or notification direct from Microsoft Flow without the need for additional applications.
+Data can be displayed to a user easily via email or notification direct from Power Automate without the need for additional applications.

 Custom NHL Connector – Stage 1